learn-co-students/hs-adv-se-flinstagram-precollege-se2-bos-072015-1/README.md

 	* The user should be able to select a photo.
 	* After submitting the form, the photo should display in their "my photos section."

-### BONUS
+### BONUS FEATURES

++ It'd be nice to see other users profiles besides our own - see if you can set this up using URL params.
 + The "All Photos" form should only show available pictures.
 Once one User is associated with a photo, another user can't take it from them.
 + The user should be able to add a caption to the photo as part of the same form.

+### DOUBLE BONUS

++ It would be nice if more than one user could post the same photo.
+Check out the ActiveRecord documentation [here](http://guides.rubyonrails.org/association_basics.html#the-has-many-through-association) and try to set up a "many to many" relationship between users and photos.